Keep Your Raspberry Pi Online: Fixing WiFi Drops and SSH Disconnects

 The Reliable Pi

 After applying these fixes, my Pi has been online for weeks without a single dropout.
-The combination of disabled power save, SSH keepalive, and automatic recovery handles everything the network throws at it.
+The layered defense handles everything:

 The green LED still blinks happily.
 But now when I SSH in, it actually connects.